About

 For a more detailed explanation of the site, see the below article, "To Serve Man," in which I explore our disordered relationship to technology and what might be a better way to conceive of it.

 I created this site earlier in the year, but it got boosted due to a tweet of mine that went viral, regarding the use of ChatGPT in the college classroom.
 I have published a few pieces about this externally, which you can find on my publications page.
-I have also written an article on it here, which you can find below.
+Including one from Scientific American:

 Subscriptions